MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 The steps in this article are based on the following best practices:

 - **Manage updates to Office automatically**, without any administrative overhead.
 For more details, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
-- **Build two Office installation packages**: Semi-Annual Channel for 64-bit and Semi-Annual Channel (Targeted) for 64-bit.
+- **Build two Office installation packages**: Semi-Annual Enterprise Channel for 64-bit and Semi-Annual Enterprise Channel (Preview) for 64-bit.
 Each installation package includes all the core Office apps.
 (If you want to deploy the 32-bit version of Office as well, you can create additional installation packages.)
 For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).
-- **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that receives the Semi-Annual Channel.
+- **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Enterprise Channel (Preview) and a broad group that receives the Semi-Annual Enterprise Channel.
 Note that in this scenario, the installation packages and deployment groups match exactly.
 In more complex deployments, you might have multiple deployment groups that use the same installation package.
 For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).

 You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
 For more details, see [Customize your deployment](#customize-your-deployment).